skupperproject/skupper-router/docs/notes/streaming.md

 Challenges with this include the fact that an AMQP connection can only accommodate 65535 sessions (32767 with the Proton library).
 This can be addressed by taking advantage of the inter-router connection trunking feature to use multiple connections for streaming deliveries.

-In this case, it may be advantageous for performance to configure the streaming connections to use throughput-oriented socket settings (TCP_QUICKACK) and to use TCP_NODELAY, a latency-oriented setting for the main connection used for control messages and non-streamed deliveries.
+In this case, it may be advantageous to configure the streaming connections to use throughput-oriented socket settings (TCP_QUICKACK) and to use TCP_NODELAY, a latency-oriented setting for the main connection used for control messages and non-streamed deliveries.

 # Controlling Streaming Behavior